 It was all a lie.

-Became the basis of an unverifiable dossier of taking away the civil liberties of an American and the constitutional rights of Carter Page to spy on an opposition party candidate, then candidate Trump, and his transition team, and then deep into his presidency, all based on illegal spying.
+Became the basis, an unverifiable dossier of taking away the civil liberties of an American and the constitutional rights of Carter Page to spy on an opposition party candidate, then candidate Trump, and his transition team, and then deep into his presidency, all based on illegal spying, all based on what says at the top of a FISA application.

-If ever they're cried out of a lack of justice, this is it.
+If ever there cried out of a lack of justice, this is it.

 And defense attorneys for Stone are demanding a new trial based on the new information that has come out.